rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 ---
-title: "2.
-Install Kubernetes with RKE"
+title: Install Kubernetes with RKE
+description: Learn how to use Rancher Kubernetes Enginge (RKE) to install Kubernetes with a high availability etcd configuration.
 weight: 190
 ---